aws-samples/amazon-cognito-vue-workshop/docs/CognitoConfig.md

 ![npm run](../docs/images/home-page.png)

-Now you now start setting up the code to allow users to sign-up and and sign into your application.
+Now you will start setting up the code to allow users to sign-up and and sign into your application.

 ## [Coding Sign-In form](SignUp.md)